Year-round course (two semesters)

 • Natural materials and reuse

-• Study trips in the Nordics and Norway
+• Study tours in the Nordic countries

 Social media for the course Historical handicraft